 Repair and Maintenance of Fine Japanese Lacquerwares

-Genuine lacquerwares (except for fuki-urushi; wood grain transparent types) are made to be repaired to last for generations.
+As you see in the above, genuine lacquerwares (except for fuki-urushi; wood grain transparent types) are made to be repaired to last for generations.
 Especially Wajima lacquerwares have been used for more than 400 years with its history of repairs along with the sophistication of skills and techniques behind.
-Therefore, we would like you to use the valuable lacquerwares as much as it lasts with appropriate care, and we will support you as much as we can.

 The lead time for the repair will vary based on the level of the damage, however, it will not be less than a month, based on the time needed to fix the damaged area with coating, drying, and polishing multiple layers of urushi lacquer.
 At the maximum, it may be up to nine months with maki-e decorations, since we make sure that the same quality level steps are applied to the newly restored area, as an original.